The INOMICS Questionnaire: Fratzscher v Cochrane

 What unfolded proved illuminating, often personal, and frequently amusing, the dialogue shedding light on the inner workings of the enigma that is the ‘economist’s mind’.
 Ranging from the trivial to the truly insightful, the following is an essential read for anyone even vaguely interested in the field of economics.
 Put the kettle on, pull up your favourite chair and enjoy.

-To find this interview and a range of other insights, click the button below to download the latest INOMICS handbook.
+To find a range of other economics insights, click the button below to download the latest INOMICS handbook.

 Marcel Fratzscher: What is your favourite place on earth?